 Integrating EHRs, clinics have the potential to archive and process a comprehensive range of patient data, including demographic information, medical history, treatment information, and allergies.
 This centralization allows physicians and medical staff to review a patient’s full medical record in real time for better informed decision making.

 No More Paperwork: EHR eliminates the need for bulky, paper-based records.
-Therefore, no more lost files or rummaging through files cabinet to look up a patient’s medical information, etc. All of this information, however, is just a button away.
+Therefore, no more lost files or rummaging through the files cabinet to look up a patient’s medical information, etc. All of this information, however, is just a button away.

 Interoperability with Other Systems